rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-34.md

 [jellyfish](https://github.com/EspressoSystems/jellyfish).

-Jellyfish is the PLONK zero-knowlege proof implementation used by the [Espresso] blockchain.
+Jellyfish is the PLONK zero-knowledge proof implementation used by the [Espresso] blockchain.
 As [described in their blog][eblg], what stands out about this library is its built-in toolbox of circuits for cryptographic purposes: hashes, pseudo-random functions, Merkle tree accumulators, Schnorr signatures, ElGamal